Hacienda69/Clash-Royale-app/README.md

-# Clash-Royale-app
+# WatchWeb
-App made with Dart in Flutter using the Clash Royale API for a college assignment.
+App made with Dart in Flutter using the IMDb TOP 100 Movies API by RapiHub (https://rapidapi.com/rapihub-rapihub-default/api/imdb-top-100-movies/) for a college assignment.